yaleman/kanidm-k8s/README.md

 # kanidm-k8s

 Example deployment of the kanidm server in k8s.
+I'm testing this on k3s, using the "devel" image auto-built from github.

 ## Deployment

 1. Clone the repository
 2. Check the configuration file (`server.toml`).
 It's a configuration map which we'll load into k8s.
 3. Create a `.env` file to set environment variables for deployment
-3. Deploy the configuration by running `deploy.sh`
+4. Deploy the configuration by running `deploy.sh`

-Setting the admin password:
+5. Set the admin password:

 ```
 sudo kubectl exec -it \